Classification of municipalities in Quebec: Local municipalities

-The title city (cité code=C) still legally exists, with a few minor differences from that of ville.
+The title city (cité, code: C) still legally exists, with a few minor differences from that of ville.
 However it is moot since there are no longer any cities in existence.
-Dorval and Côte Saint-Luc had the status of city when they were amalgamated into Montreal on January 1, 2002 as part of the municipal reorganization in Quebec; however, when re-constituted as independent municipalities on January 1, 2006, it was with the status of town (ville) (although the municipal government of Dorval still uses the name Cité de Dorval).
+Dorval and Côte Saint-Luc had the status of city when they were amalgamated into Montreal on January 1, 2002 as part of the municipal reorganization in Quebec; however, when re-constituted as independent municipalities on January 1, 2006, it was with the status of town (ville, although the municipal government of Dorval still uses the name Cité de Dorval).

-Prior to January 1, 1995, the code for municipalité was not M but rather SD (sans désignation; that is, unqualified municipality).
+Prior to January 1, 1995, the code for municipalité was not M but rather SD (sans désignation; that is, non-designated municipality).